antonfirsov/docs/2015/12-week2/2015-12-15-week-in-dotnet.md

   [making .NET open source](http://blogs.msdn.com/b/visualstudio/archive/2015/12/10/the-net-journey-recapping-the-last-year.aspx), and so does Matt Warren from an external perspective in [Open Source .NET – 1 year later](http://mattwarren.org/2015/12/08/open-source-net-1-year-later/).
+* Stacey Haffner tells us [everything we need to know about the end of support for .NET Framework versions 4, 4.5 and 4.5.1](http://blogs.msdn.com/b/dotnet/archive/2015/12/09/support-ending-for-the-net-framework-4-4-5-and-4-5-1.aspx).
+  Hint: 3.5, 4.5.2, 4.6, and 4.6.1 are still supported.
 * David Ebbo shows how to
   [call the Azure ARM API using plain REST](http://blog.davidebbo.com/2015/12/calling-arm-using-plain-rest.html).
 * The ever-interesting Eric Lippert has a great series about arbitrary precision mathematical